makingthematrix/scalaonandroid/fxcalculator/README.md

 ### The Advanced Editor dialog

 The Advanced Editor allows you to type on the Android's (or laptop's) keyboard instead of clicking on buttons.
 In this mode, you have access to a bunch of hardcoded functions and constants.
 You can write new ones, e.g. `f(x) = x + 1` creates the function `f` which takes one argument `x` and returns `x+1`.
-These new functions are not stored, so when you shut down Fx Calculator, you will lose them.
-Fortunately, it's not a big deal to persist them.
-I just need a bit more time.
+These new functions are stored in a JSON file, so when you shut down Fx Calculator, you will not lose them.
+However, there are some limitations: A function can call another function but there are no loops or recursion.
+They can't be overloaded, and if you want to change the definition of a function, you need to delete it first, and then write it again - and that only if the function is not called by another.
+In the end, this is just a calculator, not a programming language interpreter.
-The logic is written by me from scratch.
-[Here you can find a detailed explanation how it works + the REPL version of this calculator](https://github.com/makingthematrix/replcalc).

 ### Back to JavaFX details